 Baked beans were always served at picnics and barbeques, and since I was never a meat eater, I made meals out of baked beans, corn on the cob, watermelon, and white grocery store-bakery sheet cakes.
 I’d like to get back to that diet, actually.

-This is an easy and nearly work-free recipe.
+This is an easy and nearly work-free baked beans from scratch recipe.
 The only caveat is that it takes forever.
 Like 16 hours or so, but it’s just waiting around, no active work.
 They don’t call it a slow cooker for nothing.
 Set it and forget it.

 I kept the recipe vegan, and free from garlic, onions, or added salt.
 Most baked bean recipes start out with bacon, pork fat, stinky spices, and enough sodium to make me retain water until Christmas.
 No thanks.
 You won’t miss one ounce of flavor or pig fat.

-If you have another method for making beans, use it.
+If you have another method for making homemade baked beans, use it.
 Bean recipes are like chocolate chip cookie recipes.
 Everyone has one, everyone thinks their family recipe is the best, and why another recipe isn’t as good or isn’t the traditional way.
-I happen to love everything about these beans and wouldn’t change a thing.
+I happen to love everything about these slow cooker baked beans and wouldn’t change a thing.

 After soaking the beans (overnight or for an hour, details in the recipe), and simmering them for about 45 minutes, the mostly-cooked beans go into a marinade that uses everything but the kitchen sink.
 Mix and match based on what you have.

 The key elements include maple syrup, brown sugar, ketchup, mustard, molasses, vinegar, and bbq sauce.
 Bourbon is the other key ingredient and you’ll need a cup.
 As I poured 1 cup of Jim Beam into my Crock-Pot, it felt so wrong.
 But so right.